ESL activities and games for using have got

 A collection of English teaching resources that you can use to teach using have and have got to beginners.
 This ESL lesson plan contains a lead-in activity, three classroom activities, one game and a list of further ESL resources from around the web.
-The best way to view this content is through the TEFL Handbook app.
-So if you have an Android device, be sure to check it out.

 Start by drawing the three characters on the board and adding the family information for John and Peter.
 Then tell the students that Mark wants to know this information and is going to ask Peter and John some questions.
 Finally, step through the dialogue, highlighting the use of 'have got' in each case.
 Depending on the age/level of the class, you may even want to prepare a drill that covers the conjugations of the verb.